macmade/xcode-coveralls/README.md

 About
 -----

-`code-coveralls` is a command line helper tool to upload code coverage data from Xcode projects to [coveralls.io](https://coveralls.io).
+`xcode-coveralls` is a command line helper tool to upload code coverage data from Xcode projects to [coveralls.io](https://coveralls.io).

 Usage
 -----